KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 ## Highlights:

-- Current GPA: 4.0 – MS in Data Analytics & Information Systems, Texas State University (Expected Dec 2025)
 - Vice President of Technology and Innovation, Level Up Professional Student Organization
-- Texas State Graduate Merit Fellowship and Competitive Scholorship (2024–2025), awarded for academic excellence
+- Texas State Graduate Merit Fellowship and Competitive Scholarship (2024–2025), awarded for academic excellence
+- Recognized for academic excellence with a perfect GPA and fellowship awards at Texas State University
 - Chief Minister’s Award for Excellence in E-Governance (2018), recognized for social-impact GIS project